alanng10/class-lang/Docue/Article/Sande/a.md

 Maide call argue is passed with ref.
 The call can be passed with argue that has same count of ref as the maide param var count.
-The call can be passed with argue that is any type of ref.
+The call can be passed with argue that is any ref.
 The maide state param var is the argue ref.
-Param var is get and set as 64 bits int type any.
+Param var is get and set as any other local var.
-The call result type is maide result type, it is 64 bits int type.
+The call results a ref.

 Maide state can have execute that has NullOperate.
 NullOperate has syntax that is "null" word.